Sheng-Yu-Cheng/boxing-with-ai/README.md

 For each sample, wait for `GO!`, then throw exactly one punch.

-For `negative`, record non-punch motions such as:
+For `negative`, record non-punch motions:

 ```text
 standing still